 Previously, SEM was applied to gene expression data to evaluate an alteration of latent gene interactions that disrupts the progesterone receptor pathway in the uterus of pregnant mice and the model was then transferred in silico to a human reproductive system (Rubel et al. 2016).
 SEMIPs streamlines this process and allows bench scientists to perform the computations and analysis through a user-friendly interface.

-Method
+Materials and Methods

 Overview of SEMIPs

 This SEMIPs RShiny App allows users to compute a two-sided t-statistic (T score) from gene expression data to infer the activities of genes of interest in a quantitative manner.
 Shown in Figure 1, SEMIPs App, which is highlighted in the orange dotted rectangle, facilitates the hypothesis generation and testing framework, this app also provides a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
 In addition, for hypothesis generation purposes, a two-way bootstrap method, elimination with replacement or elimination without replacement, is included in the app to examine the impact of removing genes that belong to the same signaling cascade from the downstream targets of the gene of interest.

+T-score Calculation

-T-score calculation The biological hypothesis generation relies on results obtained from the model animal perturbation system, normally with experimental mice or rats, then projects into human or other animal systems when either direct perturbation is not possible or the variables of interest are not directly measurable.
+The biological hypothesis generation relies on results obtained from the model animal perturbation system, normally with experimental mice or rats, then projects into human or other animal systems when either direct perturbation is not possible or the variables of interest are not directly measurable.
 Under an experimental perturbation, the genomics system response was measured and exemplified through the significantly changed gene set.
 Such an information was projected into another system via gene orthologues and the activities of genes of interest will be calculated by a two-side t-statistic (T-score) (Rubel et al. 2016).
 The SEMIPs RShiny App provides an automated route to calculate such T-score with a separated tab “T-Scores” shown in Figure 2.
 It requires two components: (1) A list of gene signature (in Entrez gene symbol format) obtained from a study of interest; and (2) A gene expression data matrix that consists of gene expression profiles in a given context.
 The application will conduct the analysis and produce inferred activity results reflected as T scores that can be used in subsequent downstream analyses.

 Structural Equation Modeling

 The second feature of SEMIPs App is the structural equation modeling (SEM).
 SEM is a statistical modeling approach that focuses on the study of complex cause-effect hypotheses about the mechanisms operating in systems, it useful when some variables are not directly measurable often used in clinical psychology research (Lin et al. 2013).
 We implement the SEM with lavaan package (Rosseel 2018) to provide a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
 The app comes with a sample data file “app_installation_dir/dataSEM/sampleDAT.txt”.
 When the SEM tab is selected (Figure 2), this data will be loaded, users can select three variables from the drop-down list to test the SEM model.
 The SEMIPs App also provides a data file template “app_installation_dir/dataSEM/_sampleDAT.txt” that users can modify and save as “sampleDAT.txt” to overwrite the default data.
 As a result, users’ data will be loaded when the App is launched next time.
 Users can save the modeling figure and all fitting statistics from the app.